It’s normal for a dog to pant, the thing is how can you tell the difference between what’s normal and what isn’t.

 Has your dog been experiencing panting?
 What was the cause and what have you been doing to help?
 Sharing helps others, so please leave your comments below.

-To book an appointment with an online dog trainer or for more information, please visit the help page.
+To book an appointment with an online dog trainer or for more information, please visit our website. .